Gasimhacker/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd (without specifing any path) is the command to changes the working directory to the user’s home directory. ls -l is the command to display current directory contents in a long format. ls -la is the command to display current directory contents, including hidden files (starting with .), Using the long format. ls -na is the command to Display current directory contents in Long format,with user and group IDs displayed numerically and hidden files (starting with.)
+cd (without specifing any path) is the command to changes the working directory to the user’s home directory. ls -l is the command to display current directory contents in a long format. ls -la is the command to display current directory contents, including hidden files (starting with .), Using the long format. ls -na is the command to Display current directory contents in Long format,with user and group IDs displayed numerically and hidden files (starting with.). mkdir is the command to create a new directory.